chandrakant-T/Knowledgem/README.md

 # OpenCourseWare Project

-Welcome to **OpenCourseWare** — a free and open platform dedicated to providing high-quality educational content on Web Development.
-This project covers essential topics including HTML, CSS, and Backend development using Node.js and Cloud technologies, designed for learners at all levels.
+Welcome to **Knowledgem** — a free and open platform dedicated to providing high-quality educational content.
+This project is a part of our IP(Integreted Project) subject.

 ## About the Project

-OpenCourseWare aims to bridge the gap in accessible education by offering carefully curated course materials that anyone can use without any cost or restrictions.
-The content is organized for easy navigation, helping learners progress from basics to more advanced web development concepts.
+Knowledgem aims to bridge the gap in accessible education by offering carefully curated course materials that anyone can use without any cost or restrictions.
+The content is organized for easy navigation, helping learners progress any time.

 ### What You’ll Find Here:
 - Comprehensive tutorials with real-world examples
-- Step-by-step guidance for frontend and backend technologies
+- Mainly the tutorials are of computer releated fields.
 - Resources to build practical skills through hands-on projects
 - Mobile-friendly and easy to access from anywhere

 ## Live Demo
-NOTE:- It will take upto 50 seconds to load.
+NOTE:- It may take upto 50 seconds to load.
 👉 [Visit the Live Site](https://knowledgem.onrender.com/)

 ## Developer